ztgz/BLState/README.md

 ```

 ### Add a Store
-Create a **partial** class and anotate it with the attribute [BLStore].
+Create a **public partial** class and anotate it with the attribute [BLStore].
 For each value in the store add a private field with the annotaion BLValue.
 ```
 using BLState;